 Global Advocate Program Frequently Asked Questions

-The Global Advocate Fellowship is a rigorous and immersive 9-month professional training program designed for results-oriented individuals with a passion for global impact.
-Fellows are carefully matched with CBOs and NGOs in one of eight countries, where they’ll support community-directed development initiatives.
-Advocates work on sustainable projects in the arenas of education, clean water, agriculture, micro-business and healthcare in communities across East Africa, Ghana, Guatemala, India and in the US.
-We are now accepting applications for Spring and Fall 2017.
+The Global Advocate Program is a rigorous and immersive 9-month professional training program designed for results-oriented individuals with a passion for global impact.
+Global Advocates are carefully matched with CBOs and NGOs in one of nine countries, where they’ll support community-directed development initiatives.
+Advocates work on sustainable projects in the arenas of education, clean water, agriculture, micro-business and healthcare in communities across Kenya, Tanzania, Uganda, Ghana, Guatemala, Ecuador, India and the US.

-What are the three phases of the fellowship?
+What are the three phases of the program?
 What is the time commitment?

-- Phase One (months 1-4): Fundraising, international development curriculum, project planning, trip preparation
+- Phase One (months 1-4): Fundraising, academic curriculum, project design, trip preparation (~20 hours per week)

-- Phase Two (months 5-7): In-country project execution, monitoring & evaluation
+- Phase Two (months 5-8): In-country project execution, monitoring & evaluation (full-time position; 40+ hours per week)

 How much time would I spend in the field?

-Each Advocate spends between 3 and 4 months in the field, depending on how quickly they achieve their fundraising goal and the needs of the partner community.
+Each Advocate spends between 3 and 4 months in the field, depending on how quickly they achieve their fundraising goal,the needs of the partner community, and the visa requirements of the host country.

 Where are the placements and who decides where I will go?

-Applicants may indicate which countries they are interested in working in, as well as their specific areas of interests on their application.
-Based on this information and a needs assessment done with Mama Hope’s CBO & NGO partners, Global Advocates are carefully matched with a community in Kenya, Tanzania, Uganda, Ghana, Ethiopia, India, Guatemala or Haiti.
+Applicants may indicate which countries they are interested in working in, as well as their specific areas of interests on their application and in their interviews.
+Based on this information and a needs assessment done with Mama Hope’s CBO and NGO partners, Global Advocates are carefully matched with a community in Kenya, Tanzania, Uganda, Ghana, India, Guatemala, Ecuador, or the US.

-Take a look here for more information about our current placements: http://www.mamahope.org/global-advocates/current/
+Take a look here for more information about our current placements.

 How does the curriculum work and what would I learn?

 All training is done virtually from wherever a Global Advocate lives during the First and Third Phases of the program.
-The project prep curriculum is structured around reading, reflection, and discussion.
+The curriculum is structured around reading, reflection, and discussion.

-Each week during the First Phase, the Mama Hope staff member that facilitates curriculum sends the Global Advocate cohort a reading and reflection assignment organized around topics ranging from the History of International Development to Servant Leadership or Asset-Based Community Development.
-The following week, the cohort and staff member get on a group video call together for an hour-long discussion of the topic and readings.
-Through this seminar-style training, everyone learns from each other and the texts about how to best do this work with humility, respect for community context, and an asset-based outlook.
+Each week during the First Phase, Mama Hope staff send the cohort a reading and reflection assignment organized around topics ranging from the History of International Development to Servant Leadership or Asset-Based Community Development.
+The following week, the cohort and staff get on a group video call for discussion of the topic and readings.

-In the Third Phase, Advocates are led through another curriculum virtually with a focus on their recently-completed time in the field and reflecting on their experience and where they want to go next professionally or academically.
+In the Third Phase, Advocates are led through another virtual curriculum with a focus on reflecting on their experience and where they want to go next professionally or academically.
 Advocates revisit modules from the first phase as a way to synthesize their entire experience into an impact report.

-How many other fellows will be in my cohort?
+How many other Global Advocates will be in my cohort?
 Will any of them have the same placement as me?

-Due to Mama Hope’s holistic approach to the work we do with our partners, there is not one set size for each cohort.
-The average class size in the past ranges from 5-10 people.
-We like to keep the cohorts small so we can maintain the quality of the program by offering our Advocates quality and personalized one-on-one staff mentorship.
+Due to Mama Hope’s holistic approach, there is not one set size for each cohort, but the average size is 8 people.
+We keep the cohorts small so we can maintain the quality of the program by offering our Advocates personalized one-on-one staff and alumni mentorship.

-Just like our cohort sizes, placements also vary with each and every class.
-It is possible that Advocates will be placed within the same partner site or within the same geographical location, or that they will be placed in an area where there won’t be another Advocate.
-Class sizes and placements are determined by the priorities of each of our partners at the inception of each new class!
+Just like cohort sizes, placements vary with each class.
+It is possible that Advocates will be placed within the same partner site or within the same geographical location.
+Class sizes and placements are determined by the priorities of each of our partners at the inception of each new class.

 What happens after I finish the program?

-What happens if I don’t raise the $20,000 fundraising commitment while in the program?
+What happens if I don’t raise the $20,000 fundraising commitment?

-Our fundraising curriculum and program structure is designed to ensure that all of our Advocates hit their fundraising goals!
+Our fundraising curriculum and program structure is designed to ensure that all of our Advocates hit their fundraising goals.
 Global Advocates commit to raising at least $15,000 of their $20,000 goal in the first 4 months of the program, before leaving for their field placements.
-We will not send an Advocate to their field placement unless we see that they are on track to hit their goals.
-This ensures that they are able to make the most of their time in country, and makes it easier to wrap up the final $5,000 of fundraising while in country via online crowdfunding and grant writing.
+This ensures that they are able to make the most of their time in country, and makes it easier to wrap up the final $5,000 of fundraising via online crowdfunding and grant writing.
+If an Advocate is not on track to hit these goals, Mama Hope staff will evaluate the Advocate’s participation within the program and work with their community partner to determine if the Advocate should still be sent to their field placement, and if so, for how long.

 Will I receive a stipend?

 Yes, you will receive a restricted stipend during Phase 2 when you are working and living in your partner community.
-During this time Advocates receive a restricted stipend that goes towards living and working expenses.
+This stipend goes towards living and working expenses.
 Advocates are responsible for all personal travel, souvenirs, gifts, and other non-work or living related costs.
-During Phases 1 and 3, while you are living in your home city you will have to cover your own living expenses.

 Can I work or attend school during the program?

-Yes you can definitely work!
+Yes you can work!
 A majority of our past Advocates have held full or part-time jobs during the training portion of the fellowship.
-While this does require excellent time management it is totally possible to do both.
-The Mama Hope staff is sensitive to the fact that everyone has different financial and professional obligations so we work with Advocates to make sure they are able to fulfill all of their responsibilities.
+While this does require excellent time management, it is totally possible to do both.
+The Mama Hope staff is sensitive to the fact that everyone has different financial and professional obligations, so we work with Advocates to make sure they are able to fulfill all of their responsibilities.

 We look at school commitments on a case by case basis to determine if the Advocate will have enough time and energy for both school and the program.
 We do require that undergraduate students graduate before starting the program.